-5.2 Main source of electrical power
+5.3 Main source of electrical power

-5.2.1 Every unit should be provided with a main source of electrical power which should include at least two generating sets.

-5.2.2 The power of these sets should be such that it is still possible to ensure the functioning of the services referred to in 5.1.1.1, except for services referred to in 1.3.17.2, in the event of any one of these generating sets being stopped.

-5.2.3 Where transformers or converters constitute an essential part of the supply system, the system should be so arranged as to ensure the same continuity of the supply as stated in 5.2.2.

-5.2.4 A main electrical lighting system which should provide illumination throughout those parts of the unit normally accessible to and used by personnel should be supplied from the main source of power.

-5.2.5 The arrangement of the main lighting system should be such that a fire or other casualty in the space or spaces containing the main source of power, including transformers or converters, if any, will not render the emergency lighting system required by 5.3 inoperative.
+- 5.3.1 Every unit should be provided with a main source of electrical power which should include at least two generating sets. - 5.3.2 The power of these sets should be such that it is still possible to ensure the functioning of the services referred to in paragraph 5.1.1.1, except for power servicing drilling operations, in the event of any one of these generating sets being stopped. - 5.3.3 Where transformers or converters constitute an essential part of the supply system, the system should be so arranged as to ensure the same continuity of the supply as stated in paragraph 5.3.2. - 5.3.4 A main electrical lighting system which should provide illumination throughout those parts of the unit normally accessible to and used by personnel should be supplied from the main source of power. - 5.3.5 The arrangement of the main lighting system should be such that a fire or other casualty in the space or spaces containing the main source of power, including transformers or converters, if any, will not render the emergency lighting system under section 5.4 inoperative.

+20 Refer to General requirements for electromagnetic compatibility for all electrical and electronic equipment, adopted by the Organization by resolution A.813(19).

+21 Refer to the recommendations published by the International Electrotechnical Commission.

+22 Refer to the Guidelines on alternative design and arrangements for SOLAS chapters II-1 and III (MSC.1/Circ.1212).

-5.2.6 The arrangement of the emergency lighting system should be such that a fire or other casualty in the space or spaces containing the emergency source of power, including transformers or converters, if any, will not render the main lighting system required by this paragraph inoperative.
+5.3.6 The arrangement of the emergency lighting system should be such that a fire or other casualty in the space or spaces containing the emergency source of power, including transformers or converters, if any, will not render the main lighting system required by this section inoperative.